restpose/restpose/docs/collections.rst

 (`type` = `cat`)

-Category fields are somewhat similar to exact fields, but in addition a hierarchy of field values can be defined.
+Category fields are somewhat similar to exact fields, but are attached to a taxonomy (essentially, a hierarchy of field values).
 Searches can then be used to find all documents in which a value in a document is a descendent of the search value.

-They have one additional parameter: the "hierarchy" parameter, which is the name of the category hierarchy used by the field.
-This allows multiple independent fields to make use of the same category hierarchy.
+They have one additional parameter: the "taxonomy" parameter, which is the name of the taxonomy used by the field.
+Multiple independent fields may make use of the same taxononmy.

-In order to work correctly, it is advisable to ensure that the term `group` used for a category field is not shared with any other fields which use a different hierarchy, or which are not category fields.
+In order to work correctly, it is advisable to ensure that the term `group` used for a category field is not shared with any other fields which use a different taxonomy, or which are not category fields.

 Each field value may be given one or more parents.
 It is also possible for a parent to have multiple child values.
 It is an error to attempt to set up loops in the inheritance graph, however.

-See the `Category Hierarchies`_ section for more details.
+See the `Taxonomies`_ section for more details.

 Timestamp fields
 ----------------